 Merck & Co.’s Gardasil vaccination was fast-tracked through the modified FDA approval process in 2006, for use in girls between the ages of 9 and 26, or boys between the ages of 9 and 15.
 It is designed to help prevent human papilloma virus (HPV), which may be sexually transmitted and increase the risk of cervical cancer or other injuries.

-However, thousands of individuals have experienced devastating side effects and many are now pursuing Gardasil injury lawsuits alleging that Merck deceptively designed its clinical trials to hide apparent side effects and exaggerate the efficacy of the HPV vaccine.
+However, thousands of individuals have experienced devastating long-term injuries from the HPV vaccine and many are now pursuing Gardasil side effects lawsuits alleging that Merck deceptively designed its clinical trials to hide potential risks and exaggerated the efficacy of the HPV vaccine.

 - Autoimmune Diseases

 - Premature Ovarian Failure